jscharnitzke/rust-build-windows/README.md

 # Build Rust Projects for Windows

-This is just a simple Dockerfile that defines a Docker image to build Rust projects targeting Windows.
+The official Rust Docker image is configured to build for Linux targets out-of-the-box.
+This Dockerfile defines a Docker image to build Rust projects targeting Windows instead.

 ## Build